 - Your existing data in some sort of machine-readable format, like an Excel spreadsheet, CSV file, or JSON file.

-- The PartBolt database name, which you can check by clicking the icon in the top right, and then the Manage databases option.
+- The PartBolt database name, which you can check by clicking the icon in the top right, and then the Database settings option.